Limited-slip differential: 2-Way, 1-Way, 1.5-Way

-Broadly speaking, there are three input torque states: load, no load, and over run.
+There are three input torque states: load, no load, and over run.
 During load conditions, as previously stated, the coupling is proportional to the input torque.
 With no load, the coupling is reduced to the static coupling.
 The behavior on over run (particularly sudden throttle release) determines whether the LSD is 1 way, 1.5 way, or 2 way.

 A 2-way differential will have the same limiting torque Trq_{ d } in both the forward and reverse directions.
 This means the differential will provide some level of limiting action under engine braking.
 The early Packard Twin Traction unit is designed to function in this manner, which was promoted to provide a different benefit: if one rear drive wheel momentarily leaves the ground when it hits a bump with the differential under load, the airborne wheel will not spin freely and cause the vehicle to break traction when the spinning wheel touches the ground again.

 A 1-way differential will provide its limiting action in only one direction.
 When torque is applied in the opposite direction it behaves like an open differential.
 In the case of a FWD car it is argued to be safer than a 2-way differential.
 The argument is if there is no additional coupling on over run, i.e. a 1-way LSD as soon as the driver lifts the throttle, the LSD unlocks and behaves somewhat like a conventional open differential.
 This is also the best for FWD cars, as it allows the car to turn in on throttle release, instead of ploughing forward.

 A 1.5-way differential refers to one where the forward and reverse limiting torques, Trq_{ d_fwd, d_rev }, are different but neither is zero as in the case of the 1-way LSD.
 This type of differential is common in racing cars where a strong limiting torque can aid stability under engine braking.